carbon-design-system/archived-v10-release-issues/v10-release-planning.md

 * All new and changed functionality (especially breaking changes) is included in migration and changelog documentation
 * Component definition of done exclusions
   * IE11 and Mobile Safari is not a priority in this release, although exploratory testing is recommended to help identify major issues (that could require breaking changes)
-  * IDL motion (because its replacing existing animations, and not a breaking change for when it's ready)
+  * IDL motion (because its replacing existing animations and should not be a breaking change)
-  * Themes g10, g90, g100 (will be just CSS changes)
+  * Themes g10, g90, g100 (because changes should be just CSS and non-breaking)
   * AVT level 2 and 3

 Questions: